 Performance Counters are HPX parallel processes which expose a predefined interface.
-HPX exposes special API functions that allow one to create, manage, read the counter data, and release instances of Performance Counters.
-Performance Counter instances are accesssed by name, and these names have a predefined structure which is described in the section Performance Counter Names.
-The advantage of this is that any Performance Counter can be accessed remotely (from a different locality) or locally (from the same locality).
+HPX exposes special API functions allowing to create, manage, access the data from, and release instances of Performance Counters.
+The main means to identify a Performance Counter instance is the counter instance name.
+Performance Counter instance names have a predefined structure which is described in the section Performance Counter Names.
+The main advantages of this is that any Performance Counter can be accessed remotely (from a different locality) or locally (from the same locality).
 Moreover, since all counters expose their data using the same API, any code consuming counter data can be utilized to access arbitrary system information with minimal effort.

-Counter data may be accesssed in real time.
+Consumers of counter data can consume counter data in real time.
+Real time data describes the current activity of the computer.
 More information about how to consume counter data can be found in the section Consuming Performance Counters.

-All HPX applications provide command line options related to performance counters, such as the ability to list available counter types, or periodically query specific counters to be printed to the screen or save them in a file.
-For more information, please refer to the section HPX Command Line Options.
+All HPX applications provide command line options related to performance counters, such as the possibility to list available counter types, or periodically query the counter data of specific counters to be printed to the screen or to be written to a file.
+For more information about these, please refer to the section HPX Command Line Options.